 2. Bird of Paradise

-Tropical big leaf plants include the bird of paradise, or even known as the Strelitzia.
+Tropical big leaf plants include the bird of paradise, even known as the Strelitzia.
 Its distinctive flower is how it acquired its name, as the flower looks like a flying bird.

 3. Elephant Ears